jude342/jude342/README.md

 # 📂 Featured Projects

-## 🟪 'Kairos Organizer'
+🟪 Kairos Organizer

-A fullstack productivity and organization application designed to help ministries, teams, and organizations manage events, committees, planning, and responsibilities more efficiently.
+A fullstack church organization and productivity platform developed to help ministries, leaders, committees, and organizations within our local church manage events, schedules, responsibilities, and coordination more efficiently.

-This project became one of the biggest milestones in my development journey because it helped me experience real-world fullstack architecture, deployment, backend integration, and project structuring.
+Kairos Organizer became one of the biggest milestones in my software engineering journey, allowing me to experience real-world fullstack development, backend architecture, API integration, deployment workflows, database management, and production problem-solving.

+The project was designed not only as a solution for our church community, but also as a hands-on learning experience to strengthen my understanding of scalable application structure and real deployment environments.

-### Features
+🚀 Features
-- Event and task management
+Event and activity management
+Schedule and ministry coordination
-- Committee organization
+Committee and participant organization
-- Progress tracking system
+Progress tracking system
+Comment and interaction system
-- Responsive user interface
+Responsive mobile-friendly interface
-- Fullstack architecture
+PWA (Progressive Web App) support
+Full frontend ↔ backend ↔ database integration

-### Tech Used
+🛠️ Tech Stack
-- React
-- Spring Boot
+Java
+Spark Java
+Maven
-- MySQL
+MySQL
-- REST APIs
+REST APIs
+JavaScript
+HTML
-- Tailwind CSS
+CSS
+🌐 Deployment & Tools
+Render — Backend hosting
+Netlify — Frontend deployment
+Aiven — Cloud database hosting

-### Purpose
+🎯 Purpose

-Built as part of my personal learning challenge to improve my software engineering, system design, and fullstack development skills through real project experience.
+This project was built as part of my personal software engineering learning challenge and hackathon journey, with the goal of gaining practical experience in:

-## 🟦 'AnoUlam' Fullstack Application
-A problem-solving application built during my personal learning.
+Fullstack application development
+Backend and database integration
+API communication
+Deployment and cloud hosting
+Project architecture and organization
+Real-world debugging and optimization
+Building software solutions that solve actual community problems 📌 Project Significance

+Kairos Organizer represents a major turning point in my development journey, marking my transition from learning programming concepts into building and deploying complete real-world applications used by actual users.

+## 🟦 "AnoUlam" — Filipino Ingredient-Based Dish Recommendation App

+AnoUlam is a fullstack mobile application developed during my personal learning journey.
+The app is designed to help Filipino families quickly decide what to cook by recommending Filipino dishes based on the ingredients currently available in their kitchen.

+Users simply enter the ingredients they have, and the application dynamically filters and recommends matching Filipino meals in real time.

 ### Features
 - Fullstack architecture